cn0304/edu-ragbot-final/data/Management and Science University/Courses.md

 ### Entry Requirements

-Entry Requirements A pass in SPM or its equivalent, with a minimum of three (3) credits in any subject, including English; OR A pass in Sijil Tinggi Persekolahan Malaysia (STPM) or its equivalent, with a minimum of Grade C (GP 2.00) in any subject and a credit in English at SPM or its equivalent; OR A pass in Sijil Tinggi Agama Malaysia (STAM) with a minimum grade of Maqbul and a credit in English at SPM or its equivalent; OR A pass in SKM Level 3 and a pass in SPM with a credit in English; OR A Certificate or its equivalent and a credit in English at SPM or its equivalent; OR A Certificate in Media and Communication or its equivalent.
-English Competency Requirement (International Students) Achieve a Test of English as a Foreign Language (TOEFL) score of 500 or an International English Language Testing System (IELTS) score of 5.0 , or its equivalent.
-If a student does not meet this requirement, Higher Education Providers (HEPs) must offer English proficiency courses to ensure that the student’s proficiency is sufficient to meet the needs of the programme.
+Entry Requirements A pass in SPM or its equivalent, with a minimum of 3 credits in any subject, including English; OR A pass in Sijil Tinggi Persekolahan Malaysia (STPM) or its equivalent, with a minimum of Grade C (GP 2.00) in any subject and a credit in English at SPM or its equivalent; OR A pass in Sijil Tinggi Agama Malaysia (STAM) with a minimum grade of Maqbul and a credit in English at SPM or its equivalent; OR A pass in SKM Level 3 and pass SPM with a credit in English; OR A Certificate or its equivalent and a credit in English at SPM or its equivalent; OR A Certificate in Media and Communication or its equivalent.
+English Competency Requirement (International Student): Test of English as a Foreign Language (TOEFL) score of 500 OR International English Language Testing System (IELTS) score of 5.0 OR its equivalent is required.
+If a student does not meet this requirement, HEPs must offer English proficiency courses to ensure that the student’s proficiency is sufficient to meet the needs of the programme.
 This is normally conducted through an assessment process.

 ### About